sabroe/Topp-Time/README.md

 5. Builder support for the construction of clocks.
 6. Registration of clocks by name.
 7. Test-specific manipulation of time and timelines.
+8. Examples for different contexts.\
+   Standalone and Spring Boot.

 ## Dependencies